 As you lay in bed, you hear a sound from your attic, but what could it be?
 It could be a bird on your roof, or it could simply be the noise of your heating pipes.
 It could also be a rodent or, even worse, several rodents!

 Could it be a rat?
 How do you tell?

 What do rats in your attic sound like?
 What is a common rat noise in the attic?
 Let’s take a look.

 What Do Rats In Your Attic Sound Like?

-If you are hearing noises in your attic and you want to know if it is a rat, then we can help you out here.
+If you hear noises in your attic and want to know if it is a rat, we can help you out here.

 I will begin with one problem:

 It is a challenge to figure out which particular rodent might be living upstairs in your attic.

 There is some bad news for you too.
 You may have heard a rat noise in the attic, but there is one sure way of knowing whether or not it is a rat you are dealing with.
 You must go into the attic to check it out for yourself!

 Before you go upstairs, you need to be aware that rats can carry some nasty diseases, so you will need to go up there protected.
 Use strong boots, strong gloves, and a respirator.